 Intercultural workshops on democracy

-The intercultural workshops on democracy were launched by the Venice Commission in 2012.
-Six workshops have been organised so far, which enabled lawyers, politicians and academics from different Arab countries and their European colleagues to hold fruitful exchanges of views on subjects such as constitutional reforms and their implementation as well as freedom of association and political parties.
-Representatives from Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Mauritania, Morocco, Palestinian National Authority, Tunisia and Yemen have participated in these activities.
+The Intercultural workshops on democracy were launched by the Venice Commission in 2012.
+Seven Workshops have been organised so far, which enabled lawyers, politicians and academics from different Arab countries and their European colleagues to hold fruitful exchanges of views on subjects such as consitutionnal reforms and their implementation as well as freedom of association and political parties.
+The workshop represents a unique platform for an exchange of best practices between various institutions such as ministries, parliaments, constitutional courts and other jurisdictions in Europe and the Arab world.
+By combining scientific work and theoretical developments with hands-on practical experience, the Intercultural workshops on democracy contribute to strengthening the rule of law in the southern Mediterranean region through a better understanding and better application of the standards of the Venice Commission and the Council of Europe.
+Representatives from Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Mauritania, Palestine*, Tunisia and Yemen participated in these activities.